ton-play/playdeck-integration-guide/README.md

 /** Get telegram user id & nickname @return {Object} `{"playdeck": {"method": "getUser", "value": {\"id\":\"74882337\",\"username\":\"Jack\"}}}`*/
   getUser: () => Object

   /** Whether or not the bottom menu is open.
-Use to disable the game, while user is at the menu. @return {"playdeck": { "method": "isOpen", "value": boolean}}  */
+Use to disable the game while a user is in the menu. @return {"playdeck": { "method": "isOpen", "value": boolean}}  */
   getPlaydeckState: () => boolean

   /** Set Loader Progress.
    * - Use `loading(pct)`, to customize the bottom progress bar, pct in % [0..100].
 Use this if you have a loader.
    * - **OR**
-   * - Use `loading()` to start animation from 0% to 80% and then wait
+   * - Use `loading()` to start the animation from 0% to 80% and then wait
-   * - Use `loading(100)` when all your assets has been downloaded, to make Play button available.
+   * - Use `loading(100)` when all your assets have been downloaded to make the Play button available.
    * @param {number | undefined} pct */
   loading: (pct: number | undefined) => void